tomtominator/Toms-Lathe-and-Saw/Pens.md

 <img src="PurpleheartGatsbyClickPen.JPG" height="800" width="600">
 ID: 21

+*Displayed on a crepe myrtle planted for my brother*

 Another highly successful project, this was the first click pen I have made.
 I like the click mechanism more than the twist, although it tends to rattle around when clicked down.
 The solution for that is to make the end cap have a tighter fit on the pen.
 The curve on this pen goes down before it comes back up.
 This is risky as you might run out of wood on the way down (and hit the brass tubing underneath that contains the pen mechanism).
 However, for this pen it worked great to give the pen a comfortable writing hold and beautiful shape.
 (12/7/2019)

 _________